jayp570/cloudsim-eec/README.md

 1. Greedy
 2. PMapper
 3. E-Eco
-4. Load Balanced Power Saving (branch named roundrobin due to a change of plans)
+4. Load Balanced Power Saving

 This is the repository for the Cloud Simulator project for CS 378.
 To run this project, you can compile the Scheduler with `make scheduler` and run `make simulator` to create your simulator executable.
 Run `./simulator Input.md` to see your results.